Sam Salz (American football)

 Sam Salz is an American former college football wide receiver who played for the Texas A&M Aggies.
 He is thought to be the first and only orthodox Jewish football player in NCAA Division I. Salz did not play organized football at any level prior to being added to the Texas A&M program as a walk-on.
 As he was not invited to join the football team, he practiced by himself within sight of the team and eventually earned a roster spot.
 He was on the Texas A&M roster for three seasons and played in one game for them.

 Early life

 Salz was born c.
 2002 and is from Philadelphia, Pennsylvania.
 He graduated from a Modern Orthodox college prep school: Kohelet Yeshiva High School.
 He is 5.6 ft and weighs 160 lbs.
 He did not play football in high school because his school did not have a football program.
 He also never played organized football in middle school: he never played organized football at any level.
-As a young observant orthodox Jew, Salz never watched college football because it is played on the Shabbat.
+As an observant orthodox Jew, Salz never watched college football because it is played on the Shabbat.
 In 2022 he went to Texas A&M University to study economics.
+Salz was related to the research psychologist Irvin S. Schonfeld.